exakat/php-dictionary/dictionary.rst

 Class Invasion
 --------------

-Objects of the same type will have access to each others private and protected members even though they are not the same instances.
+Objects of the same type have access to each others private and protected features (properties, constants and methods) even though they are not the same instances.

 Class invasion doesn't work when running an external closure inside the class.